toulik-maitra/ins_feature_extraction/README.md

 ## Output Organization

-The system creates a comprehensive, organized output structure. **Note:** All results, features, and ML integration scripts are excluded from version control via `.gitignore` to keep the repository clean.
+The system creates a comprehensive, organized output structure.
+Note that all results, features, and ML integration scripts are excluded from version control via `.gitignore` to keep the repository clean.
 Do not upload any files from these directories:

 - `comprehensive_analysis_results/` (all subdirectories)
 - `ml_integration_results/`
 - `examples/ml_integration/`

-See `.gitignore` for details.
+See `.gitignore` for complete details.

 ```
 comprehensive_analysis_results/